PrestaShop/prestashop-specs/back-office/wishlist.md

 Products with several options:
 - if I delete my product from the product sheet: the product with combinations X and quantity Y will be deleted
-- if I delete my product from a product listing (where I don't have any variation options), it deletes only the product with the defaultvariation.
-Anyway, if I have added a declination as a favourite, then the product block in the listing will not have the heart filled.
-The heart is filled only if the merchant has added the product with its default declination.
+- if I delete my product from a product listing (where I don't have any combination options), it deletes only the product with the default combination if it was added.
+Otherwise, if I have added a combination as a favorite that isn't the default one, then the product block in the listing will not have the heart filled.
+The heart is filled only if the merchant has added the product with its default combination.

 Exemple : if I didn't added the product with the default combination in my favorite list For example I have a tshirt with following combinations: